Vesela Dolyna, Odesa Oblast

 Until 18 July 2020, Vesela Dolyna was located in Tarutyne Raion.
-The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Odesa Oblast to seven.
+The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions in Odesa Oblast to seven.
 The area of Tarutyne Raion was merged into Bolhrad Raion.

+According to the 2001 census, the majority of the population of the commune was Russian speaking (87.56%), with Ukrainian (6.38%), Bulgarian (3.23%) and Romanian (2.57%) speaking in the minority.